General Order No. 1 (Gulf War): Other provisions

-Other provisions of the order included prohibition of personal firearms and gambling (including pools, lotteries and raffles).
+Other provisions of the order included the prohibition of personal firearms and gambling (including pools, lotteries and raffles).
 The removal of archaeological artifacts was also prohibited as was exchanging money at anything other than the official Saudi government rate.
 The final provision prohibited the collection of war trophies and noted that all captured Iraqi military equipment was to be considered property of the US government, though exceptions were made for hats, shirts, belts, insignia, canteens, mess equipment, helmets and ammunition pouches.
 After the liberation of Kuwait led large amounts of equipment to fall into US hands, this prohibition was repeatedly questioned and the dissent led to the only change to any part of the general order during the war when Schwarzkopf permitted US personnel to take Iraqi bayonets as souvenirs.

 Although not part of the general order, female US personnel were required to wear "modest" dress and avoid walking with or sharing a car with a man other than their husband.
 Public displays of affection were also prohibited.
 These restrictions were variable depending on location; they were strictest in urban areas, within the United Arab Emirates and within Oman, but were relaxed in areas with few Saudi nationals present.
-In spite of the restrictions, the sight of American women driving military vehicles led to Saudi women holding driving protests against the laws that prevented them from driving.
+Despite the restrictions, the sight of American women driving military vehicles led to Saudi women holding driving protests against the laws that prevented them from driving.